 Both a Russian River Valley Pinot Noir from estate and purchased grapes and an estate grown Siebert Ranch Pinot Noir are produced.
-The winemaker is Joe Freeman.
+A second, value-priced Pinot Noir is called 47 Friends.
+The winemaker is veteran Kent Barthman.
 Check the website for ordering information.

 Ancient Oak Cellars opened a tasting room in downtown Santa Rosa in October, 2012.
 Located in Corrick's Stationary Store, the tasting room is open daily 11:00 to 5:00 (11:00 to 6:00 on Fridays).

 2011 Ancient Oak Cellars Russian River Valley Pinot Noir

 13.9% alc., pH 3.40, TA 0.63, 900 cases, $28.
 Sourced from estate vineyard and small sustainably-farmed family vineyards.
 Whole berry fermented, aged in 25% new French oak. · Medium reddish purple color in the glass.
 Aromas of cherry, dried herbs and balsam.
 Sweet and sappy cherry and red currant core with a hint of spice.
 Well integrated oak and bright acidity on the cherry-themed finish.
 Score: 89.
 Reviewed May 15, 2014 ARTICLE »

 2011 Ancient Oak Cellars Siebert Ranch Russian River Valley Pinot Noir